mmistakes/minimal-mistakes/_posts/2013-05-22-readability-post.md

 layout: post
 title: "Testing Readability with a Bunch of Text"
 tagline: "A bunch of hipster ipsum for ya head."
+description: "A ton of text to test readability."
 category: articles
 tags: [sample post, readability, test]
 ---